certtools/intelmq/intelmq/bots/outputs/elastic/README.md

 * elastic_index      : Index for the Elasticsearch output, defaults to intelmq
 * elastic_doctype    : docname to put the event data, defaults to events
 * replacement_char   : ES forbits '.' in field names since v2.0, this parameters specifies which character should be used as replacement for '.', defaults to '_'
-* flatten_fields     : In ES, some query and aggrigations work better if the fields are flat and not nested.
-Here you can provide a list of fields to flatten out.
+* flatten_fields     : In ES, some query and aggrigations work better if the fields are flat and not JSON.
+Here you can provide a list of fields to convert.
-                       List of fields is seprated by comma (,) eg extra,field2
+                       Can be a list of strings (fieldnames) or a string with fieldnames separated by a comma (,). eg `extra,field2` or `['extra', 'field2']`
+                       Default: ['extra']